swbooksmugglers/swbs-issue-tracker/README.md

 ## Issue Tracker

-The issue tracker is used to track reported bugs and feature requests.
+The issue tracker is used to track reported bugs.

 The support requests submitted through the app's `Support` menu options will be logged as a `bug` in the issue tracker.